- INVESTORS

 Management and comments for the year

+SCA’s Sustainability Policy details guidelines for the Group’s work in environmental and social responsibility.
+Each production unit sets targets to reduce its environmental impact.
+Targets and action plans are based on evaluations of environmental aspects, identifying potential and actual negative impacts.
+Environmental risks are minimized through preventive work in the form of certified environmental management systems, control programs for compliance with environmental permits, and risk analyses in conjunction with acquisitions, as well a through remediation projects in connection with plant closures.
 Through its Resource Management System (RMS), SCA monitors how the company utilizes energy, water, transport activities and raw materials.
 All employees are encouraged to report observations and incidents, which become part of preventive work and efforts to achieve continuous improvements.
 SCA has spent many years striving to steadily increase the share of renewable energy and minimize waste.
-SCA’s integrated value chain helps to increase circularity as by-products and waste streams from one
+SCA’s integrated value chain helps to increase circularity as by-products and side streams from one process become raw materials for another process.

 Description of risk

 Climate change entails risk to SCA’s operations.
-Changes to weather conditions could lead to drought, which in turn could lead to increased insect damage and fires.
+Changes to weather conditions could lead to drought, which in turn could lead to increased risk of insect damage and fires.
 More storms increase the risk of storm damage.
 Timber harvesting and transportation could be impacted by a milder climate with more rain creating difficult terrain, particularly in the spring.
 Political decisions taken to reduce or limit the effects of climate change may affect the company in various ways.

 A changing climate could affect biodiversity in the company’s forests as living conditions for various species are altered.
 Access to fresh water may be adversely impacted by a warmer climate.

-At the same time, climate change in the form of global warming is, to a certain extent, expected to have a positive impact by creating a more favorable climate for forest growth in northern Sweden.
+At the same time, climate change in the form of global warming is, to a certain extent, expected to have a positive impact by creating a more favorable climate for forest growth

 To counteract climate change, demand is increasing for renewable and fossil-free alternatives, which favors SCA.